stoarca/phantesta/README.md

 ### async Phantesta.prototype.expect(page, target) -> ScreenshotExpect

- - `page` is one of:
-   - the node-phantomjs page of which a screenshot is to be taken
-   - the selenium driver of which a screenshot is to be taken
+ - `page` is the selenium driver of which a screenshot is to be taken
  - `target` is a selector used to target a portion of the page

 Passes if the screenshot is unchanged relative to the good `name` screenshot.